ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Reference Values Corroboration and Augmentation (Phase 3) {#sec-phase3}

-Reference Value Providers (RVP) publish Reference Values using the Reference Values Triple {{sec-comid-triple-refval}} which are transformed {{sec-ref-trans}} into an internal representation {{sec-ir-ref-val}}.
+Reference Value Providers (RVP) publish Reference Values using the Reference Values Triple ({{sec-comid-triple-refval}}) which are transformed ({{sec-ref-trans}}) into an internal representation ({{sec-ir-ref-val}}).
 Reference Values may describe multiple possible Attester states.

 Corroboration is the process of determining whether actual Attester state (as contained in the ACS) can be satisfied by Reference Values.
 If satisfied, the RVP authority is added to the matching ACS entry.

 Reference Values are matched with ACS entries by iterating through the `rv` list.
 For each `rv` entry, the `condition` ECT is compared with an ACS ECT.